CplJeebus/covidcheck/README.md

     date: "18/05/2020"
 ```

-Events are added by default
+Events are added by default add `-xe` to toggle off.

 ## Notes